Small items that don't display at a given map scale or display as placemarks are places. For example, wells, ATMs, springs, fountains, etc.

 Fill out the fields in the attribute panel to add attributes to the item.

-For information on adding attributes, see section 3.1.
-General rules.
+For information on adding attributes, see Section 3.1.
+General rule.

 Click Save on the attribute panel.